Quicr/quicr-protocol-spec/moq-proto.md

 sending `SUBSCRIBE` messages.
 Subscriptions are sent from the QuicR clients to the origin server(s) (via relays, if present) and are typically processed by the relays.
 See {#relay_behavior} for further details.
-All the subsriptions MUST be authorized.
+All the subscriptions MUST be authorized.

-Subscriptions are typically long-lived transcations and they stay active until one of the following happens
+Subscriptions are typically long-lived transactions and they stay active until one of the following happens

    - a client local policy dictates expiration of a subscription.
-   - optionally, a server policy dicates subscription expiration.
+   - optionally, a server policy dictates subscription expiration.
    - the underlying transport is disconnected.

 When an explicit indication is preferred to indicate the  expiry of